YashdalfTheGray/federator/README.md

 The easiest way to install this tool is to grab the built binary from the releases, put it somewhere that is in your path, run a quick `chmod +x <path_to_federator>` and you'll be good to go.

 The other way to get this tool is to pull down the repository and run `make`.
 This will put a file called `federator` in the `bin` folder in the root of the project directory.
-Since we the AWS SDK 2 for Go, we are required to use Go 1.13 or higher.
+Since we use the AWS SDK v2 for Go, we are required to use Go 1.13 or higher.
+Additionally, since this package uses Go modules, it also requires Go 1.13.

 ## Running